gusmunoz1221/user-service/README.md

-# Hotel Service 🏨
+# User Service 👤

-Microservice for hotel management as part of a hotel booking system.
+Microservice for user management as part of a hotel booking system.

 ---

 ## 📌 About
-This service is responsible for managing hotel data, including:
+This service is responsible for managing user data, including:
-- Hotel name
+- User name
-- Location
+- Email (with strict validation)
 - Description
-- Other related information

-It is designed as an independent microservice that integrates with other services such as **User Service**, **Rating Service**, and **Booking Service**.
+It provides basic CRUD functionality and ensures security constraints such as **unique email addresses**.

 ---

 ## ✨ Features
-- Create, read, update, and delete (CRUD) operations for hotels.
+- Create, read, update, and delete (CRUD) operations for users.
-- Validation with DTOs and Bean Validation annotations.
+- DTO-based validation using Bean Validation (`@NotBlank`, `@Size`, `@Pattern` for strict email validation).
+- Unique constraint enforcement for email.
+- Mapper for DTO ↔ Entity conversion.
-- Structured response handling with DTOs.
+- Structured error handling via a **GlobalExceptionHandler** that returns a unified `ApiResponse`.
-- Database persistence via Spring Data JPA.

 ---

 ## 🛠️ Tech Stack
-- **Java 21+**
+- **Java 17+**
 - **Spring Boot 3+**
 - **Spring Data JPA**
 - **Hibernate Validator**